fmaguire/fmaguire.github.io/md-sources/NDSB.md

 ----

-- Important problem
+- Monitoring oceanic conditions is vital
--
+- Democratisation of results
-- More useful than an advertising problem
+- Potentially helpful for other similar challenges

 ----

 ## Other reasons

+- Practice
-- Good practice
+- Cutting edge
 - Fun
- ...$100,000 1st Place Prize
+- ...$100,000 1st Place Prize

 ----

-#What was the input?
+#Input Data

 ----